179 results for 'home birth'

-… typically take place in the midwives’ clinic, but clients will typically be offered a home visit around 36 weeks.
-If you are planning a home birth, during the 36-week visit the midwife will become familiar with your home setting. …
+… rate.
+Appointments typically take place in the midwives’ clinic, but clients might be offered a home visit, particularly if planning a home birth .
+If you are planning a home birth, during the home visit the midwife will become familiar …

 - birth